Great Leaders: King Kamehameha I (Part 5): Ruling a United Kingdom of Hawaii

 A Revolution that gave an opportunity for a Corsican general named Napoleon Bonaparte to rise to power and lead France to conquering much of Europe.
 Conquering Europe meant a huge army that needed to armed, clothed, and fed.

 This stimulated different industries and called for innovations.
-Textile demand prompted Joseph Jacquard to develop a loom, which became a milestone in the history of modern computer.
-Food demand saw men like Nicolas Appert in 1804 to develop food packing technique using bottles.
+Textile demand prompted Joseph-Marie Jacquard to develop a loom, which became a milestone in the history of modern computer.
+Food demand saw men like Nicolas Appert starting 1795 to develop food packing technique using bottles.
 Besides food and textile, iron and infrastructure also developed.
 Mobilization of resources required more roads, canals, and ports.
 Construction and mining joined the war efforts.
 Alas, it failed prevent Napoleon’s downfall.

 While Colbert stimulated industries with luxury goods and Napoleon drove it with war.
 Though it both failed to drive the French economy to industrialized, the skills and experience gained from them built the blocks for the industrialization of the 19th century.